 Install a cybersecurity solution

 Learning from the various prevalent cyber threats is important.
 But it is doubly important to act on these lessons.
-Deploy a cybersecurity solution that uses advanced technology to protect your PCs and Macs from both known and unknown threats.
+Deploy a cybersecurity solution with strong antivirus protection that uses advanced technology to protect your PCs and Macs from both known and unknown threats.
 It must use predictive and intuitive AI with deep learning to evaluate files before they execute and stop threats before they can wreak havoc.